 This publicity photo of Joe and Ziggy, one of the hottest variety instrumental acts on the Australian circuit, was taken around 1970.
 This duo headlined many spectacular shows and also featured as the support act for a myriad of legendary international artistes.

-A rare shot of a clean-shaven Ziggy on the left with the resident band at Sergio's Rendezvous, the premier Melbourne nightspot of that era.
-In the band were guitarist Joe Paparone, who later teamed up with Ziggy in their concert act, bassist and lead vocalist Angelo Sciacca and one of the most talented young drummers on the music circuit, Danny Zernick.
-Ziggy also played the electronic organ in that band.
+A rare shot of a clean-shaven Ziggy (prior to adopting the Zapata stage name) on the left with the resident band at Sergio's Rendezvous, the premier Melbourne nightspot of that era.
+In the band were guitarist Joe Paparone, who later teamed up with Ziggy in their concert act, bassist and lead vocalist Angelo Sciacca and Danny Zernich, one of the most talented young drummers on the music scene.
+Ziggy also doubled on electronic organ.

 Ziggy was given an accordion when he was about 9 years old, so he fooled around with it, figured out how to play the left hand bass buttons and managed to get reasonably adept with it until the novelty wore off and he parked it in the wardrobe permanently.

 Ziggy, about eight years old, doing his first gig (just kidding).
-He taught himself to play a type of flute, so when he was taken to a wedding reception, the band saw him with this instrument and invited him to play along with them.
+He taught himself to play a type of flute called a Tonette, so when he was taken to a wedding reception, the band saw him with this instrument and invited him to play along with them.

 Ziggy, nearly eight years old, is sitting fourth from the left in the front row, holding one of his diplomas from the Melbourne Conservatorium of Music.
 His highly respected teacher, Alice Wittenberg, is in the centre.
 This group photo was taken at the piano concert in 1955.